Last Updated: March 21, 2023

 This Privacy Notice applies to: (i) RadarFirst websites, including www.radarfirst.com and other subdomains that form our corporate web presence (collectively, “Website”); (ii) RadarFirst software that collects and processes information of our customers who purchase a subscription to our software-as-a-service platform (app.radarfirst.com) (“Product”), and (iii) any RadarFirst internal business systems used to maintain personal information.
 Collectively, we refer to our Website, Product, and internal business systems as “Services”.

 RadarFirst is committed to complying with laws to which it is subject, including applicable privacy laws.
-As part of our compliance efforts, we evaluated the California Consumer Privacy Act (“CCPA”) and determined that RadarFirst is not currently subject to CCPA.
+As part of our compliance efforts, we evaluated the California Consumer Privacy Act as amended by the California Privacy Rights Act (together, “CCPA”) and determined that RadarFirst is not currently subject to CCPA.
 However, we recognize that many of our customers are subject to CCPA and, as a result, we are committed to supporting our customers’ obligations under CCPA.
-Further, our Website and Product are not intended for individuals under age 16 and we do not knowingly collect personal information from individuals under age 16.
-If you are under 16, please do not provide any information on this Website.
-If we learn that we collected or received personal information from an individual under age 16, without verification of parental consent, we will delete that information.
+Further, our Website and Product are not intended for individuals under age 13 and we do not knowingly collect personal information from individuals under age 13.
+If you are under 13, please do not provide any information on this Website.
+If we learn that we collected or received personal information from an individual under age 13, without verification of parental consent, we will delete that information.

 Information We Collect